By Tamami Laser

 As one of just 12 officially certified global LEGO® model makers, Rene Hoffmeister, along with his colleague Pascal Lenhard, constructed the full-size model from scratch in about six weeks.

-This video shows how the LEGO® Camper was completed, transported to the trade fair, and revealed in Munich prior the show’s opening. (video: f.re.e.
+This video shows how the LEGO® Camper was made prior to being transported to the trade fair, and revealed in Munich ahead of the show’s opening. (video: f.re.e.
 Leisure and Travel Fair)

 According to Volkswagen Commercial Vehicles, the T2a camper, built from 1967-’71, was the inspiration for the LEGO® model.
 Hoffmeister developed a construction plan with the help of 3D programs to arrive at the number of needed bricks.